Northward Plugin Development

 //!
 Connector responsibilities:

-//! - `new(ctx)`: capture deps, validate config (no I/O)
+//! - `new(ctx)` (async, polled on plugin NG_RUNTIME): capture deps, validate

-//! - `connect(ctx)`: create session (may perform I/O)
+//! - `connect(ctx)`: create the per-attempt session (may perform I/O).

-//! - `classify_error`: tell supervisor whether to retry
+//! - `classify_error`: tell supervisor whether to retry.

 use crate::{